 Don’t let communication become a barrier.
 While time zones, language, and culture can certainly work to impede effective communication between you and your potential partner, the vast majority of outsourcing partners communicate very effectively.
 During the process of outsourcing software development services, it’s important to use clear, upfront communication with all parties involved, not just the outsourcing team.

 Don’t ignore the importance of cultural fit.
 Whether you’re offshoring, nearshoring, or finding a local partner, cultural fit refers to the degree to which your prospective partner can adhere to your business culture and vice versa.
 Outsourcing software development services with a firm that you can build a respectful, productive relationship with is key to a successful partnership.

 Why Choose SaM Solutions?

 SaM Solutions is a Gold Microsoft Partner and SAP Silver Partner, as well as a trusted partner of Oracle, Coveo, Toradex, and FPX.
-As technology professionals, the SaM Solutions team understands the importance of data security and maintaining the confidentiality of information for all our customers and internal environments (especially when outsourcing software development services).
+Our team understands the importance of data security and maintaining the confidentiality of information for all our customers and internal environments.
 Our processes are compliant with both ISO 9001 and ISO/IEC 27001 standards.